Call us now at (612) 866-8836

 • Wait up to 14 days before parking on your new driveway.
 And when you do, only park on it during the cool part of the day.

-• The ‘Next 100 Days’ Curing Period – Asphalt is oil based and takes a while to cure (especially with the summer heat).
-Special precautions must be taken during this period and during the entire first season with your new driveway.
+• The ‘Next 100 Days’ Curing Period – Asphalt is oil-based and takes time to cure, especially in summer.
+Special precautions are needed during this period and throughout the first season with your new driveway.

 • Do not park on asphalt during the hottest part of the day.